tardate/LittleArduinoProjects/Electronics101/VoltmeterAmmeterModule/README.md

 I got [this DC 0-100V 10A Digital Voltmeter/Ammeter module](https://www.aliexpress.com/item/0-28-Red-Blue-LED-DC-0-100V-10A-Dual-display-Meter-Digital-Voltmeter-Ammeter-Panel/32310008404.html) from a seller on aliexpress at a nice price.
 But is it any good?

 This project is a quick test of the unit.
+Bottom-line: not bad for an easy voltage/current indicator.
+For more accurate readings, it is a good idea to check the calibration.

 ### Specifications